 • that lets you earn interest on the money you deposit

-• that reports to the big credit reporting companies
+• that reports to the three credit bureaus

-• While you’re on active duty, federal law limits the interest rate to 6% on credit obligations you incurred before your military service or activation – including credit card debt.
+• While you’re on active duty, federal law limits the interest rate to 6% — but only on credit incurred before you entered the military, including credit card debt.
+You must notify the creditor in writing of your active duty and include a copy of your military orders or a letter from your CO stating the date of your active duty.
 Interest above that is permanently forgiven and can’t become due once you leave active duty.

-• First, pay down your credit cards.
+• Pay down your credit cards first.
 Make a plan to pay the card with the highest rate first.

 • Don’t get any new credit cards.
 Having a lot of new credit hurts your credit score.